alvin744/querylens/README.md

 Operations teams must:
 - evaluate ad relevance at scale
 - maintain consistent labeling standards
-- collaborate with product & algorithm teams
+- collaborate with product and algorithm teams
 - use AI to improve efficiency without losing control

-QueryLens was built to simulate this real-world workflow — not just an AI demo.
+QueryLens was built to simulate this real-world workflow, not just as an AI demo.

 ---